2 Super-secondary structure

-They occur as the short loop regions between anti-parallel hydrogen bonded b-strands.
-In general a reverse turn (or b-turn, as it they are sometimes called) is any region of a protein where there is a hydrogen bond involving the carbonyl of residue i and the NH group of residue i+3.
-An alternative definition states that the a-carbons of residues i and i+3 must be within 7.0 Å. The structures of reverse turns are outlined in section 1.4.
-In this section we will concentrate on those turns which occur between consecutive b-strands, known as b -hairpins.
-Sibanda and Thornton have devised a system for classifying b-hairpins which is based on two conventions for defining loop regions.
-In this section we will not go into such details as the objective is indicate the most commonly observed hairpin loop structures.
+They occur as short loop regions between antiparallel hydrogen bonded beta-strands.
+In general a reverse turn (or beta-turn, as they are sometimes called) is any region of a protein where there is a hydrogen bond involving the carbonyl of residue i and the NH group of residue i+3.
+An alternative definition states that the alpha-carbons of residues i and i+3 must be within 7.0 Å. The structures of reverse turns are outlined in section 1.4.
+In this section we will concentrate on those turns which occur between consecutive beta-strands, known as beta-hairpins.
+At this point three system to classify beta-hairpins shell be mentioned.

-Normally the residues at the ends of the two b-strands only make one hydrogen bond as shown below.
-The intervening three residues have distinct conformational preferences as shown in the Ramachandran plot.
-The first residue adopts the right-handed a-helical conformation and the second amino acid lies in the bridging region between between a-helix and b-sheet.
-Glycine, asparagine or aspartate are frequently found at the last residue position as this adopts F and Y angles close to the left-handed helical conformation.
+Three-residue beta-hairpins are dominated by 3:5 type with much rarer 3:3 type (both class 3).
+The first residue adopts the right-handed alpha-helical conformation and the second amino acid lies in the bridging region between alpha-helix and beta-sheet.
+Glycine, asparagine or aspartate are frequently found at the last residue position as this adopts phi and psi angles close to the left-handed helical conformation.

-These are also quite common with the first two residues adopting the a-helical conformation.
-The third residue has F and Y angles which lie in the bridging region between between a-helix and b-sheet and the final residue adopts the left-handed a-helical conformation and is therefore usually glycine, aspartate or asparagine.
+These are also quite common with the first two residues adopting the alpha-helical conformation.
+The third residue has phi and psi angles which lie in the bridging region between alpha-helix and beta-sheet and the final residue adopts the left-handed alpha-helical conformation and is therefore usually glycine, aspartate or asparagine.

 2.1.4 Longer loops

 For these, a wide range of conformations is observed and the general term 'random coil' is sometimes used.
-Consecutive anti-parallel b-strands when linked by hairpins form a super-secondary structure known as the b-meander.
+Consecutive antiparallel beta-strands when linked by hairpins form a super-secondary structure known as the beta-meander.

-b-strands have a slight right-handed twist such that when they pack side-by-side to form a b-sheet, the sheet has an overall left-handed curvature.
-Anti-parallel b-strands forming a b-hairpin can accommodate a 90 degree change in direction known as a b-corner.
-The strand on the inside of the bend often has a glycine at this position while the other strand can have a b-bulge.
-The latter involves a single residue in the right-handed a-helical conformation which breaks the hydrogen bonding pattern of the b-sheet.
+Beta-strands have a slight right-handed twist such that when they pack side-by-side to form a beta-sheet, the sheet has an overall left-handed curvature.
+Antiparallel beta-strands forming a beta-hairpin can accommodate a 90 degree change in direction known as a beta-corner.
+The strand on the inside of the bend often has a glycine at this position while the other strand can have a beta-bulge.
+The latter involves a single residue in the right-handed alpha-helical conformation which breaks the hydrogen bonding pattern of the beta-sheet.
 This residue can also be in the left-handed helical or bridging regions of the Ramachandran plot.

 2.3 Helix hairpins

-A helix hairpin or aa-hairpin refers to the loop connecting two anti-parallel a-helical segments.
+A helix hairpin or alpha-alpha-hairpin refers to the loop connecting two antiparallel alpha-helical segments.
 Clearly, the longer the length of the loop the greater the number of possible conformations.
 However, for short connections there are a limited number of conformations and for the shortest loops of two or three residues, there is only one allowed conformation.
-Anti-parallel a-helices will interact generally by hydrophobic interactions between side chains at the interface.
+Antiparallel alpha-helices will interact generally by hydrophobic interactions between side chains at the interface.
 Therefore, hydrophobic amino acids have to be appropriately positioned in the amino acid sequence (one per turn of each helix) to generate a hydrophobic core.
-Efimov has analysed the conformations of aa-hairpins and some of his results are summarised below.
+Efimov has analysed the conformations of alpha-alpha-hairpins and some of his results are summarised below.

-The shortest a-helical connections involve two residues which are oriented approximately perpendicular to the axes of the helices.
-Analysis of known structures reveals that the first of these two residues adopts F and Y angles in the bridging or a-helical regions of the Ramachandran plot.
+The shortest alpha-helical connections involve two residues which are oriented approximately perpendicular to the axes of the helices.
+Analysis of known structures reveal that the first of these two residues adopts phi and psi angles in the bridging or alpha-helical regions of the Ramachandran plot.
 The second residue is always glycine and is in a region of the Ramachandran plot with positive phi which is not available to other amino acids.

 Four-residue loops adopt one of two possible conformations.
-One is similar to the three residue loop conformation described above except that there is an additional residue in the b-strand conformation at the fourth position.
-The other conformation involves the four residues adopting bridging, b, bridging, and b conformations, respectively.
+One is similar to the three residue loop conformation described above except that there is an additional residue in the beta-strand conformation at the fourth position.
+The other conformation involves the four residues adopting bridging, beta, bridging, and beta conformations, respectively.

-Short loop regions connecting helices which are roughly perpendicular to one another are refered to as aa-corners.
-Efimov has shown that the shortest aa-corner has its first residue in the left-handed a-helical conformation and the next two residues in b-strand conformations.
+Short loop regions connecting helices which are roughly perpendicular to one another are referred to as alpha-alpha-corners.
+Efimov has shown that the shortest alpha-alpha-corner has its first residue in the left-handed alpha-helical conformation and the next two residues in beta-strand conformations.
 This conformation can only be adopted when the two helices form a right-handed corner.
 Indeed, if the helices were linked to form a left-handed corner there would be steric hindrance.
-This may explain the scarcity of left-handed aa-corners in protein X-ray structures.
+This may explain the scarcity of left-handed alpha-alpha-corners in protein X-ray structures.

-The loop regions connecting a-helical segments can have important functions.
-For example, in parvalbumin there is helix-turn-helix motif which appears three times in the structure.
+The loop regions connecting alpha-helical segments can have important functions.
+On example is the EF hand.
+In parvalbumin there is a helix-turn-helix motif which appears three times in the structure.
 Two of these motifs are involved in binding calcium by virtue of carboxyl side chains and main chain carbonyl groups.
 This motif has been called the EF hand as one is located between the E and F helices of parvalbumin.
-It now appears to be a ubiquitous calcium binding motif present in several other calcium-sensing proteins such as calmodulin and troponin C.
+It is a ubiquitous calcium binding motif present in several other calcium-sensing proteins such as actin, calmodulin and troponin C.

 EF hands are made up from a loop of around 12 residues which has polar and hydrophobic amino acids at conserved positions.
 These are crucial for ligating the metal ion and forming a stable hydrophobic core.
 Glycine is invariant at the sixth position in the loop for structural reasons.
 The calcium ion is octahedrally coordinated by carboxyl side chains, main chain groups and bound solvent.

-Anti-parallel b-strands can be linked by short lengths of polypeptide forming b-hairpin structures.
-In contrast, parallel b-strands are connected by longer regions of chain which cross the b-sheet and frequently contain a-helical segments.
-This motif is called the b-a-b motif and is found in most proteins that have a parallel b-sheet.
+Antiparallel beta-strands can be linked by short lengths of polypeptide forming beta-hairpin structures.
+In contrast, parallel beta-strands are connected by longer regions of chain which cross the beta-sheet and frequently contain alpha-helical segments.
+This motif is called the beta-alpha-beta motif and is found in most proteins that have a parallel beta-sheet.
 The loop regions linking the strands to the helical segments can vary greatly in length.
-The helix axis is roughly parallel with the b-strands and all three elements of secondary structure interact forming a hydrophobic core.
-In certain proteins the loop linking the carboxy terminal end of the first b-strand to the amino terminal end of the helix is involved in binding of ligands or substrates.
-The b-a-b motif almost always has a right-handed fold as demonstrated in the figure.
+The helix axis is roughly parallel with the beta-strands and all three elements of secondary structure interact forming a hydrophobic core.
+In certain proteins the loop linking the carboxy terminal end of the first beta-strand to the amino terminal end of the helix is involved in binding of ligands or substrates.
+The beta-alpha-beta motif almost always has a right-handed fold as demonstrated in the figure.